 Instructor: Katy H. O’Brien, PhD CCC-SLP

-Audience: Occupational Therapists, Occupational Therapy Assistants, Physical Therapists, Physical Therapist Assistants, Speech-Language Pathologists
+Audience: Occupational Therapists, Occupational Therapy Assistants, Physical Therapists, Physical Therapist Assistants and Speech-Language Pathologists

 Continuing Education Credits

-The Illinois Physical Therapy Board has approved this course for 1.5 Contact Hours.
+The Illinois Physical Therapy Board has approved this self-study course for 1.5 Contact Hours.
 Approval #216-000069

 This course is offered for 0.15 ASHA CEUs (Intermediate level, Professional area).